- You are viewing a Navigating Care library resource.

 (koe" bi me' ti nib)

 Brand Name(s): , Cotellic®

 WHY is this medicine prescribed?

 Cobimetinib is used along with vemurafenib (Zelboraf) to treat certain types of melanoma (a type of skin cancer) that cannot be treated with surgery or that has spread to other parts of the body.
+Cobimetinib is also used to treat histiocytic neoplasms (conditions that cause an overproduction and accumulation of a type of white blood cell in parts of the body).
 Cobimetinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.

 Are there OTHER USES for this medicine?

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Cobimetinib comes as a tablet to take by mouth with or without food.
 It is usually taken once daily for the first 21 days of a 28-day cycle.
 Take cobimetinib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take cobimetinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.